Rethinking Human Evaluation Protocol for Text-to-Video Models: Enhancing Reliability,Reproducibility, and Practicality: Related work

 \textbf{Text-to-video generative models.} Creating realistic and novel videos has been a compelling research area for many years~\cite{vondrick2016generating, ranzato2016video, yu2023magvit}.
 Various generative models have been investigated in prior studies, including GANs \cite{vondrick2016generating, saito2017temporal, tulyakov2017mocogan, tian2021good, shen2023mostganv}, autoregressive models \cite{srivastava2016unsupervised, yan2021videogpt, moing2021ccvs, ge2022long, hong2022cogvideo}, and implicit neural representations \cite{skorokhodov2022styleganv, yu2022generating}.
 T2V generation focuses on producing videos from textual descriptions.
 Recently, the success of diffusion models in image synthesis has spurred studies to adapt these models for conditional and unconditional video synthesis~\cite{voleti2022mcvd, harvey2022flexible, zhou2023magicvideo, wu2023tuneavideo, blattmann2023align, khachatryan2023text2videozero, yang2022diffusion}.

 \textbf{Evaluation metrics of video generative models.} Evaluation metrics for video generative models can be broadly classified into automated evaluation metrics and benchmark methods.
-IS assesses image diversity and clarity through a pre-trained network \cite{salimans2016improved}, while FID compares feature representations from real and generated images \cite{Heusel2017GANsTB}.
-FVD examines temporal consistency in videos \cite{unterthiner2019accurate}, and CLIP Similarity assesses alignment between textual descriptions and generated images \cite{radford2021learning}.
+IS assesses image diversity and clarity through a pre-trained network \cite{salimans2016improved}, CLIP Similarity assesses alignment between textual descriptions and generated images \cite{radford2021learning}, FID and FVD compare feature representations from real and generated images \cite{Heusel2017GANsTB,unterthiner2019accurate}.
 Despite their usefulness, these metrics have limitations, including bias, sensitivity to surface similarity, and inconsistency with human perception~\cite{otani2023verifiable, liu2023fetv}.
 Additionally, VBench~\cite{huang2023vbench}, EvalCrafter~\cite{liu2024evalcrafter}, and FETV~\cite{liu2023fetv}, among other benchmarks, provide comprehensive evaluations but may lack the diversity to cover all real-world scenarios, and these automated scorers typically require alignment training based on human evaluation results.
 Given the limitations of these automated metrics and benchmarks, high-quality manual assessments remain critical.